 (Nerd note: these air purifier tests use different methods.
-For example, the tests in #2 and #3 burn source of pollution in the room.
+For example, the tests in #2 and #3 burn something to create pollution in the room.
 My air purifier tests and the doctor’s tests use naturally occurring air pollution in Chinese apartments.
 That means we can’t translate percentages in one test to another test; instead, we should compare price and effectiveness within each test.)

 4. Other tests

-Results are similar from other third-party tests of purifiers, such as:
+Results are similar from other third-party tests of purifiers.